In this guide we’ll take a look at the best jigsaws for the money!

 This product is suitable for use with Li-ion batteries which are powerful and quick to charge.
 The cordless operation makes this tool easy to use in even awkward situations and means there are no wires trailing around your work area.

-The saw provides smooth clean cuts in a variety of materials and it is easy to produce a perfectly straight line very time.
+This is the best jigsaw for providing smooth clean cuts in a variety of materials and it is easy to produce a perfectly straight line very time.
 The saw also comes with 5 blades, an anti-splintering device, dust nozzle and cover plate.

 This is a great quality saw that will do everything you could ever want from a jigsaw with ease.